 What is the requirement for education related to the IDEA?

 House Bill 1793 established additional education requirements by mandating that every judge who handles juveniles charged with fine-only offenses complete a two hour course of instruction related to understanding the relevant issues of child welfare and the IDEA in every judicial academic year ending in 0 or 5.
-This requirement became effective on September 1, 2009, but any judge who was in office on the effective date was exempt from the training for the 2010 academic year.
-Therefore, many municipal judges are encountering this required training for the first time this academic year.
+This requirement became effective on September 1, 2009.

-Can I meet this requirement through my TMCEC judicial educations this year?
+Can I meet this requirement through my TMCEC judicial education this year?

 Yes, TMCEC offers you multiple options for satisfying this requirement.
 Here are your options:

-- Video on the Online Learning Center – A child welfare and IDEA page will be available this academic year with access to the videos dealing with child welfare and the IDEA.
+- Videos on the Online Learning Center – A child welfare and IDEA page is available this academic year with access to the videos dealing with child welfare and the IDEA.
 Judges who watch this fulfill the requirement.

 How do I report this requirement?

 Judges who fulfill the requirement at a live Regional Seminar, will be able to indicate they have met the requirement on the Record of Attendance.
-Judges who watch the webinar and complete an evaluation will receive a certificate that will be used to report the completion of the training.
-Judges who attend the clinic will sign in and this will be used to indicate that participants will meet the requirement.
-Judges who watch the video on the online learning center may submit an affirmation of completion or a certificate available on the IDEA and child welfare page.
+Judges who watch webinars or listen to regional audio recordings and complete an evaluation for each one will receive a certificate that will be used to report the completion of the training.
+Judges who watch the videos on the online learning center will fill out an evaluation which will be used to generate credit towards the requirement.